astropy/astroplan/docs/tutorials/scheduling.rst

 multiplying the scores returned by all of the constraints for that target and time.

-If you wish to use a different method of score evaluation, I would suggest adding a new method to the ``Scorer``.
-Use the general framework of the ``create_score_array`` method, but change how it combines the scores from the separate constraints (e.g. add the reciprocals of the scores together and then use smaller values as better).
-If you create a useful method, consider submitting it to http://github.com/astropy.astroplan so that other's will be able to use it as well.
+If you wish to use a different method of score evaluation, you can add a new method to the ``Scorer``.
+The general framework of the ``create_score_array`` method will ensure evaluation of all of the constraints, but change how it combines the scores from the separate constraints (e.g. add the reciprocals of the scores together and then use smaller values as better).
+If you create a method that might be generically useful to other users, `consider submitting it
+<http://github.com/astropy/astroplan/pulls>`_ so that others will
+be able to use it as well.